k14d1u5/Walkthroughs/README.md

-This is my public repository where I upload my HTB and THM machine walkthrougs.
+This is my public repository where I upload my HTB and THM machine walkthroughs.

 Thank you to everyone who finds and appreciates my little work.